 Utrecht University is a world-class university engaged in fundamental and applied research across a broad range of disciplines, from infectious diseases and human rights to climate research and cultural history.

-Each year, some 600 new PhD candidates begin their research, and this group is very international.
+Each year, approximately 550 new PhD candidates begin their research, and this group is very international.
 Utrecht University is a home to staff and students from 130 different countries.
 Among the international staff, English is the common colloquial language.

 Excellent research environment